 George Alexander Muthoot is a chartered accountant who qualified with first rank in Kerala and was ranked 20th overall in India, in 1978.
 He has a bachelor degree in commerce from Kerala University where he was a rank holder and gold medalist.
 He was also awarded the Times of India group Business Excellence Award in customised Financial Services in March 2009.
+He was also awarded the CA Business Leader Award under Financial Services Sector from the Institute of Chartered Accountants of India for 2013.
 He served as the Chairman of the Kerala Non-banking Finance Companies Welfare Association from 2004 to 2007 and is currently its Vice Chairman.
 He is also the Member Secretary of Finance Companies Association, Chennai.
 He is the founder member for The Indus Entrepreneurs International, Kochi Chapter and is now a member of the Core Committee of the Indus Entrepreneurs International Kochi Chapter.
 He has over 32 years of experience in managing businesses operating in the field of financial services.